gr4vy/gr4vy-go/api/docs/TransactionSummary.md

 HasMethod returns a boolean if a field has been set.

+### GetRawResponseCode

+`func (o *TransactionSummary) GetRawResponseCode() string`

+GetRawResponseCode returns the RawResponseCode field if non-nil, zero value otherwise.

+### GetRawResponseCodeOk

+`func (o *TransactionSummary) GetRawResponseCodeOk() (*string, bool)`

+GetRawResponseCodeOk returns a tuple with the RawResponseCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRawResponseCode

+`func (o *TransactionSummary) SetRawResponseCode(v string)`

+SetRawResponseCode sets RawResponseCode field to given value.

+### HasRawResponseCode

+`func (o *TransactionSummary) HasRawResponseCode() bool`

+HasRawResponseCode returns a boolean if a field has been set.

+### SetRawResponseCodeNil

+`func (o *TransactionSummary) SetRawResponseCodeNil(b bool)`

+ SetRawResponseCodeNil sets the value for RawResponseCode to be an explicit nil

+### UnsetRawResponseCode
+`func (o *TransactionSummary) UnsetRawResponseCode()`

+UnsetRawResponseCode ensures that no value is present for RawResponseCode, not even an explicit nil
+### GetRawResponseDescription

+`func (o *TransactionSummary) GetRawResponseDescription() string`

+GetRawResponseDescription returns the RawResponseDescription field if non-nil, zero value otherwise.

+### GetRawResponseDescriptionOk

+`func (o *TransactionSummary) GetRawResponseDescriptionOk() (*string, bool)`

+GetRawResponseDescriptionOk returns a tuple with the RawResponseDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRawResponseDescription

+`func (o *TransactionSummary) SetRawResponseDescription(v string)`

+SetRawResponseDescription sets RawResponseDescription field to given value.

+### HasRawResponseDescription

+`func (o *TransactionSummary) HasRawResponseDescription() bool`

+HasRawResponseDescription returns a boolean if a field has been set.

+### SetRawResponseDescriptionNil

+`func (o *TransactionSummary) SetRawResponseDescriptionNil(b bool)`

+ SetRawResponseDescriptionNil sets the value for RawResponseDescription to be an explicit nil

+### UnsetRawResponseDescription
+`func (o *TransactionSummary) UnsetRawResponseDescription()`

+UnsetRawResponseDescription ensures that no value is present for RawResponseDescription, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)